octoflar/especia/README.md

 modelling procedure is highly competitive and capable of calculating the optimal spectral decomposition without requiring any particular initialisation.

+Further highlights are the modelling and optimisation of the background continuum, and a very accurate semi-analytic convolution of the absorption term with the instrumental profile.

-The code is further explained in
+The algorithms are explained in
 [Quast et al. (2005)](http://dx.doi.org/10.1051/0004-6361:20041601).
-The provided example uses an artificial spectrum synthesised on basis of data described and analysed by
+A provided example case uses an artificial spectrum synthesised on basis of data described and analysed by
 [Quast et al. (2002)](http://dx.doi.org/10.1051/0004-6361:20020342).

 ## Getting Started